msivadasan/gsearchapi/README.md

 DATA_FILE_NAME is the name of the .json file where all the search results are to be stored.
 This can include the path to the desired directory.

 Here x1 is a dictionary object that contains all of the raw data (including metadata).
-The function result_dict in module "searchprop" allows users to extract variables from this raw data.
+The function result_dict in module "resultprop" allows users to extract variables from this raw data.
 * x2=resultprop.result_dict(x1)

 Now x2 has a number of useful attributes.
 Specifically: